hernantz/blog/content/calendaring-events-with-python.md

 datetime.timedelta(0, 3600)  # yeah! same results
 ```

-Event durations can be conterintuitive ir you don't keep in mind the inbetween
+Event durations can be counter-intuitive if you don't keep in mind the
-jumps of DST.
-And when building this dates, the user needs to desambiguate them
-explicitly, provide the `is_dst` flag that is.
+in-between jumps of DST:

 ```python
 >>> eastern = pytz.timezone('US/Eastern')
 >>> loc_dt = datetime.datetime(2002, 10, 27, 1, 30, 00)  # date occured twice